Teichalm (Teichalmsee) - Gerlerkogel (past Gerlerkreuz)

 Access to starting point:

-From the border crossing Šentilj we continue driving on the highway towards Gradec / Graz and forward towards Linz and Salzburg.
-Highway A9 we soon leave and we continue driving slightly right in the direction towards Dunaj / Wien and we continue driving on the highway S35.
-The mention we leave the highway at exit for Mixnitz, and then at the roundabout we go to the exit in the direction of Teichalm.
-Further, we still follow the signs for Teichalm.
+From the border crossing Šentilj, we continue driving on the highway towards Graz and further towards Linz and Salzburg.
+We soon leave highway A9 and continue driving slightly to the right in the direction towards Vienna / Wien and continue driving on the fast road S35.
+We leave the mentioned fast road at the exit for Mixnitz, and then from the roundabout we take the exit in the direction of Teichalm.
+We continue to follow the signs for Teichalm.
 At the end of the settlement St. Erhard we once again turn right towards Teichalm, and then we start ascending steeply.
 When we reach the mountain pasture Breitalm we gradually start descending, and we follow the road to the parking lot at the lake Teichalmsee.

 Path description: